infracost/docs/docs/faq.md

 Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).

+When the CLI is run, it:

+1. **Extracts cost-related parameters**<br />
-The CLI extracts only cost-related params from the Terraform plan JSON file to find [supported resources](/docs/supported_resources/overview).
-It then uses [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to retrieve applicable cloud prices for that resource.
+  The CLI runs any required Terraform commands to generate the Terraform plan JSON and extracts only [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size, to retrieve applicable cloud prices for that resource.

+2. **Retrieves prices from the Cloud Pricing API**<br />
+  The CLI retrieves prices from the Cloud Pricing API.
 The CLI **does not** send the actual plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
+The API [returns the prices](/docs/faq#example-response).

+3. **Calculates the monthly costs**<br />
-The API [returns the prices](/docs/faq#example-response), which the CLI then uses to calculate the monthly costs.
+  The CLI calculates the monthly costs.
 The results can be output in table, JSON format or [other formats](/docs/features/cli_commands/#combined-output-formats).

-## Does Infracost need cloud credentials?

-That depends on how you run Infracost, since we run Terraform internally, which sometimes needs cloud credentials:
-- When Infracost is run against a [Terraform directory](/docs/#option-1-terraform-directory), Terraform will need access to cloud credentials, e.g. when running `terraform init` and `terraform plan`.
-These commands are only used to produce [plan JSON files](https://www.terraform.io/docs/commands/show.html#json-output) and no changes are made to your Terraform state or cloud resources.
-- When Infracost is run against a [Terraform plan JSON file](/docs/#option-2-terraform-plan-json), cloud credentials are not needed since the CLI parses the plan JSON file directly.

-## How does Infracost get cloud prices?

-Infracost gets prices from our Cloud Pricing API, which is also open source and can be [self-hosted](/docs/cloud_pricing_api/self_hosted).
-This service continually updates itself with the latest cloud vendor prices.

-## Does the CLI send the Terraform plan to the Cloud Pricing API?

-No. The CLI parses the Terraform plan JSON file to find [cost-related parameters](/docs/faq#example-request) and uses those to lookup cloud prices.
-See the following FAQ for more details.
+## Security and Privacy

+Security is of paramount importance to us.
+If you have any questions or concerns, please [contact us](mailto:hello@infracost.io).

-## What data is sent to the Cloud Pricing API?
+### What data is sent to the Cloud Pricing API?

 No cloud credentials or secrets are sent to the Cloud Pricing API.
 Infracost does not make any changes to your Terraform state or cloud resources.